 Step 1.
-Connect your Ledger Nano with your computer device using a USB cable.
-Also, open your MetaMask wallet in full screen on Brave or Chrome browser.
+Connect your Ledger Nano to your computer device using a USB cable.
+Also, open your MetaMask wallet in full screen on your browser.

 Step 2: Click on the top-right menu of the MetaMask wallet and then find and click on “Connect Hardware Wallet” in the drop-down menu.

 Step 3: When you click “Continue,” MetaMask will look for a Ledger device connected to the computer.
-So, to make sure it discovers your wallet, unlock your Ledger wallet.
+So, to make sure it discovers your wallet, unlock your Ledger device.

-Step 5: Two last steps to make sure everything runs smoothly.
+Step 5: Three last steps to make sure everything runs smoothly.

-- Open the Metamask window, click on the account logo on the top right corner, scroll down to settings and click.
-Then click advanced settings, scroll down and turn on “use with Ledger Live”.
+- Open the MetaMask window, click on the account logo at the top right corner, scroll down to “settings” and click.
+Then click “advanced settings”, scroll down and turn on “use with Ledger Live”.